ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/pipeline.md

 ## Make Clean Image from S2I build

 The `s2i-java-11` image is very convenient for making an image from source code.
-However, the simplicity that gives it value, can make it fail at meeting the needs of many organizations by itself.
+However, the simplicity that gives it value can make it fail at meeting the needs of many organizations by itself.
 In your case, you will take the artifacts from the s2i image and copy them to a new Docker image that can meet all your needs to get the best of both worlds.
 You'll create an optimized image starting from a compact `openj9` java 11 base and employing [the advanced layers feature in spring](https://spring.io/blog/2020/01/27/creating-docker-images-with-spring-boot-2-3-0-m1#layered-jars){target="_blank" rel="noopener noreferrer"} that optimizes Docker image caching with the [final-Dockerfile](https://raw.githubusercontent.com/ibm-wsc/spring-petclinic/main/final-Dockerfile){target="_blank" rel="noopener noreferrer"} in the [ibm-wsc/spring-petclinic](https://github.com/ibm-wsc/spring-petclinic){target="_blank" rel="noopener noreferrer"} git repository you forked.

 1. Add `Buildah` task